tiagodeluna/study-notes/AWS/README.md

 The containers can be created from images stored in a container registry located on AWS via the ECR service (Elastic Container Registry), a 3rd-party repository like DockerHub or a self-hosted registry.

+**ElastiCache**

+ElastiCache is a fully managed, in-memory cache engine used to improve database performance by caching results of queries that are made to a database.
+It is great for large, high-performance or high-taxing queries - and can store them inside of a cache cluster that can be accessed later.

+Available engines to power ElastiCache are **Memcached** and **Redis**.
+Some of the caching strategies that can be used in ElastiCache are:
+* *Lazy Loading*: you write data to the cache only when a cache miss occurs.
+* *Write Through*: the cache is updated whenever a new write or update is made to the underlying database.
+* *Adding Time To Live (TTL)*: a TTL is the length of time before a key expires.
+It can be used together with Lazy Loading or Write Through techniques to avoid its drawbacks.

 **IAM**

 Identity and Access Management is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.